Michigan elections bureau rejects challenges to El-Sayed

 LANSING, Mich.
-(AP) — The Michigan elections bureau has rejected challenges to the candidacy of Democratic gubernatorial candidate Abdul El-Sayed.
+(AP) — Michigan’s elections bureau on Wednesday rejected challenges to the candidacy of Democratic gubernatorial candidate Abdul El-Sayed, declaring that he has been a continuously registered voter in the state for 15 years.

-The bureau wrote a letter Wednesday saying El-Sayed has been continuously registered to vote in Michigan since 2003.
-Democratic rival Shri Thanedar and three other residents had asked for an investigation since El-Sayed worked and voted in New York before moving back to Michigan in 2015.
+The challenges were brought by another Democrat running for governor — Shri Thanedar — and three other residents.
+They raised questions because El-Sayed studied, worked and voted in New York before moving back to Michigan in 2015 to run Detroit’s health department.

-At issue are provisions in Michigan’s constitution and election law.
-A gubernatorial candidate must have been a registered and “qualified” voter in Michigan for four years before the election.
+Provisions in the state constitution and election law say a gubernatorial candidate must have been a registered and “qualified” voter in Michigan for four years before the election.

-Elections director Sally Williams says El-Sayed’s voter registration couldn’t have been canceled unless the state received specific written confirmation that he changed his residence for voting purposes or until two straight federal elections passed without him voting in Michigan.
+In letters to the challengers, Bureau of Elections Director Sally Williams wrote that they cited no evidence to support allegations that he violated the four-year voter registration requirement.
+They alleged El-Sayed has not resided in Michigan for 22 years.

 Most Read Nation & World Stories